Manu-Singla/Quiz/README.md

 # Quiz

+Build a Quiz with HTML, CSS, and JavaScript

 User story 1: Design a Quiz page that keeps track of scores.

 User story 2: Create an Array of objects named questions.